bollu/bollu.github.io/README.md

-from character theory: (1) the characters of irreps are orthogonal in the space of class functions, and (2) the dimension of the space of class functions is is equal to the number of conjugacy classes, since there are those many degrees of freedom for a class function --- it must take on a different value per conjugacy class [WIP: finish my character theory notes].
+from character theory: (1) the characters of irreps are orthogonal in the space of class functions, and (2) the dimension of the space of class functions is is equal to the number of conjugacy classes, since there are those many degrees of freedom for a class function --- it must take on a different value per conjugacy class [TODO: finish my character theory notes].
 In our case, we have found one irrep per conjugacy class, since conjugacy classes of $S_n$ is determined by cycle type, and the shape of a diagram encodes the cycle type of a permutation.
 If we show that the irreps of different shapes/diagrams are inequivalent, we are done.